X

 Treatment options may include:

 • Surgery to remove the cancer.
-Your health care provider may recommend a procedure to remove the cancer and some of the healthy tissue that surrounds it.
+Your healthcare professional may recommend a procedure to remove the cancer and some of the healthy tissue that surrounds it.
 A specialist will examine the edges of the tissue to make sure no cancer cells are present.
 This makes it more likely that all of the cancer cells are removed during surgery.

 • Mohs surgery.
 Mohs surgery is a specialized type of surgery that involves removing thin layers of cancer-containing skin until only cancer-free tissue is left.
 After each layer of skin is removed, it's checked for signs of cancer.
 The process keeps going until there are no signs of cancer.
 This technique may be helpful if your cancer is in a spot where surgeons want to preserve as much of the healthy skin as possible.
 Examples include the eyelid and the face.